March 8 2023

 What is the response time?

-It will take eight to ten weeks from the date of the application for the Conseil to process it and reach a decision.
+It will take thirteen to fifteen weeks from the date of the application for the Conseil to process it and reach a decision.

 How will I be informed of the decision?